Nanobiotechnology: Nanobiology

 While nanobiology is in its infancy, there are a lot of promising methods that may rely on nanobiology in the future.
 Biological systems are inherently nano in scale; nanoscience must merge with biology in order to deliver biomacromolecules and molecular machines that are similar to nature.
 Controlling and mimicking the devices and processes that are constructed from molecules is a tremendous challenge to face for the converging disciplines of nanobiotechnology.
 All living things, including humans, can be considered to be nanofoundries.
 Natural evolution has optimized the "natural" form of nanobiology over millions of years.
 In the 21st century, humans have developed the technology to artificially tap into nanobiology.
 This process is best described as "organic merging with synthetic".
-Colonies of live neurons can live together on a biochip device; according to research from Dr. Gunther Gross at the University of North Texas.
+Colonies of live neurons can live together on a biochip device; according to research from Gunther Gross at the University of North Texas.
 Self-assembling nanotubes have the ability to be used as a structural system.
 They would be composed together with rhodopsins; which would facilitate the optical computing process and help with the storage of biological materials.
 DNA (as the software for all living things) can be used as a structural proteomic system – a logical component for molecular computing.
 Ned Seeman – a researcher at New York University – along with other researchers are currently researching concepts that are similar to each other.